kimtth/purview-driven-azure-ai-search-index/README.md

-# Purview-Driven Azure AI Search
+# Purview-Driven Azure AI Search Type hint

 🧪 Proof of Concept (PoC) script to evaluate the feasibility of the Purview API, aiming to generate type hints and connection details for an Azure AI Search index based on schema data retrieved from the Purview Data Catalog.